kaizhangpnl/kaizhangpl.github.io/source/run.rst

 `E3SM Quick Start <https://e3sm.org/model/running-e3sm/e3sm-quick-start/>`_

-Since EAM is a descendant of CAM5, they share a lot of functionalities.
+Since EAMv1 is a descendant of CAM5, they share a lot of functionalities.
 Users are encouraged to read the `CAM5.3 user's guide <http://www.cesm.ucar.edu/models/cesm1.2/cam/docs/ug5_3/>`_ to obtain more useful information.